-Over the next 25 years, there would be 232 wins, only 46 losses, six NCAA national titles, 13 SEC championships and 12 bowl game victories at his alma mater.
-Bryant was named national coach of the year three times, and the award is now named in his honor.
+Over the next 25 years, there would be 232 wins, only 46 losses, six NCAA national titles, 13 Southeastern Conference championships and 12 bowl game victories at his alma mater.
+Bryant received the AFCA Coach of the Year award three times, and the award is now named in his honor.
 If that’s not enough, the Crimson Tide football team’s current home is called Bryant-Denny Stadium.

 The legacy that current coach Nick Saban is writing in Tuscaloosa is hard to ignore, but you cannot discredit what Bryant did during an era where social media didn’t help you recruit, players couldn’t easily travel thousands of miles to join the Crimson Tide, and the game was vastly different.
 For those reasons, Coach Bryant might still be the greatest leader in college football history regardless of what Saban does the rest of his career.

 Plus, until Saban saves an entire Naval ship from sinking, he doesn’t have anything on the Bear.